maxthraxx/WFGY/ProblemMap/deployment-deadlock.md

-# 📒 Deployment‑Deadlock Problem Map
+# 📒 Problem #15 ·Deployment‑Deadlock Problem Map

 Some AI stacks *freeze in place* when two or more services depend on each other’s side‑effects to finish booting: